gounselor/Teensy11/README.md

 In the basic hardware version the emulator is able to run V6 including the installation from tape files.
 It has a RK05 disk drive emulation and a TM11 magtape emulation which is good enough to do the initial V6 install.
-Papertapes like DEC's maindec can be loaded, it has a simple shell to manipulate the sd card, attach drives and tapes, run papertapes, set the rtc clock if installed, dump first 64k of "core" to the sdcard, and even an tftp server if you install an airlift featherwing, see Hardware used.
+Papertapes like DEC's maindec can be loaded, it has a simple shell to manipulate the sd card, attach drives and tapes, set the rtc clock if installed, dump first 64k of "core" to the sdcard, and even an tftp server if you install an airlift featherwing, see Hardware used.

 If you add some feather wings then you can get an RTC which can set the V6 time if patched into the rk05 drive 0 superblock while reading it.
 (And 2k patches are installed).
-TFTP server support
+TFTP server support if you have an AirLift Feather Wing.

 ## Acknowledgements, Authors and Thanks